Sign in tofeather

 Figures are directional, drawn from CDC and DEA data.
 Individual risk varies by supply, route, and poly-substance factors.

 Medically, opioid withdrawal is rarely fatal on its own.
-Psychologically and physically, it is one of the most painful detoxes in medicine — which is exactly why unsupported attempts to quit usually end in relapse within days.
-We coordinate medical detox and MAT induction carefully.
+Psychologically and physically, it is one of the most painful detoxes in medicine, which is exactly why unsupported attempts to quit usually end in relapse within days.
+At our heroin detox center in Arizona, medical detox and MAT induction are coordinated carefully, so the hardest window is never faced without clinical support.

 Hours 6–72